MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-F-Policy-Statements/part-399-Statements-General-Policy/subpart-C-Policies-Relating-Rates-Tariffs/section-399.36.md

 (2) *Rate* means rate, fare, or charge.

-(b) Except in unusual circumstances or as provided in paragraph (c) of this section, the Board will find a rate for domestic air transportation to constitute unreasonable discrimination only if:
+(b) Except in unusual circumstances or as provided in paragraph (c) of this section, the Departmentwill find a rate for domestic air transportation to constitute unreasonable discrimination only if:

 (1) There is a reasonable probability that the rate will result in significant long-run economic injury to passengers or shippers;